Asymptotics for the wave equation on differential forms on Kerr-de Sitter space

 Vasy's proof of the meromorphy of the (modified) resolvent of the Laplacian on differential forms on asymptotically hyperbolic spaces \cite{VasyHyperbolicFormResolvent} makes use of the same microlocal framework as the present paper, and it also shows how to link the `intrinsic' structure of the asymptotically hyperbolic space and the form of the Hodge-Laplacian with a `non-degenerately extended' space and operator.
-For Kerr-de Sitter spacetimes, Dyatlov \cite{DyatlovQNM} defined quasinormal modes or resonances in the same way as they are used here, and obtained exponential decay to constants away from the event horizon for scalar waves.
-This followed work of Melrose, S\'a Barreto and Vasy \cite{MelroseSaBarretoVasySdS}, where this was shown up to the event horizon of a Schwarzschild-de Sitter black hole, and of Dafermos and Rodnianski \cite{DafermosRodnianskiSdS} who proved polynomial decay in this setting.
-Dyatlov proved exponential decay up to the event horizon for Kerr-de Sitter in \cite{DyatlovQNMExtended}, and significantly strengthened this in \cite{DyatlovAsymptoticDistribution}, obtaining a full resonance expansion for scalar waves, improving on the result of Bony and H\"afner \cite{BonyHaefnerDecay} in the Schwarzschild-de Sitter setting, which in turn followed S\'a Barreto and Zworski \cite{SaBarretoZworskiResonances}.
+For Kerr--de Sitter spacetimes, Dyatlov \cite{DyatlovQNM} defined quasinormal modes or resonances in the same way as they are used here, and obtained exponential decay to constants away from the event horizon for scalar waves.
+This followed work of Melrose, S\'a Barreto and Vasy \cite{MelroseSaBarretoVasySdS}, where this was shown up to the event horizon of a Schwarzschild--de Sitter black hole, the work of Bony and H\"afner \cite{BonyHaefnerDecay} (following S\'a Barreto and Zworski \cite{SaBarretoZworskiResonances}) on full resonance expansions away from the horizons, and of Dafermos and Rodnianski \cite{DafermosRodnianskiSdS} who proved polynomial decay in this setting.
+Dyatlov proved exponential decay up to the event horizon for Kerr--de Sitter in \cite{DyatlovQNMExtended}, and significantly strengthened this in \cite{DyatlovAsymptoticDistribution}, obtaining a full resonance expansion for scalar waves.

 In the scalar setting too, the wave equation on asymptotically flat spacetimes has received more attention.
 Dafermos, Rodnianski and Shlapentokh-Rothman \cite{DafermosRodnianskiShlapentokhRothmanDecay}, building on \cite{DafermosRodnianskiKerrBoundedness,DafermosRodnianskiKerrDecaySmall,ShlapentokhRothmanModeStability}, established the decay of scalar waves on all non-extremal Kerr spacetimes, following pioneering work by Kay and Wald \cite{KayWaldSchwarzschild,WaldSchwarzschild} in the Schwarzschild setting.
 Tataru and Tohaneanu \cite{TataruDecayAsympFlat,TataruTohaneanuKerrLocalEnergy} proved decay and Price's law for slowly rotating Kerr using local energy decay estimates, and Strichartz estimates were proved by Marzuola, Metcalfe, Tataru and Tohaneanu \cite{MarzuolaMetcalfeTataruTohaneanuStrichartz}.